Moving to Billings? 7 Things You Need to Know

 Obviously, you’re here on Billings365 and we’re in the business of letting you know that there are things to do in Billings!
 Billings has thriving arts and culture – theaters, galleries, museums and area historical sites.
 You can catch a live show downtown just about any night of the week or take in a flick at an independent movie theater (they’ve got local brews on tap there too).
 We’ve got weekly improv comedy and touring comedians in town at least once each month.
 Our dining options are evolving as we’ve added several new fresh, locally sourced-focused restaurants in the past few years.
 You won’t find a better steak than those you enjoy in our local eateries.
 Looking for fun for the kiddos?
-Billings has an indoor and an outdoor water park, lots of local sports leagues they can get involved in, an indoor trampoline park is opening soon, plus we’ve got a great skate park, roller skating, ice skating, and more.
+Billings has an indoor and an outdoor water park, lots of local sports leagues they can get involved in, an indoor trampoline park, plus we’ve got a great skate park, roller skating, ice skating, and more.

 But, what’s the best part about living anywhere in Montana?
 The great outdoors, of course!
 Billings has plenty of recreational opportunities within the city limits and even more just a short drive away.
 Hike, bike, ski, hunt, fish, or just get out and be one with nature.

 Come back to this site right here for regularly updated events, dining reviews, shopping info and more!